 This may be caused by weak glue, by using too much glue, or by insufficient drying time.
-It can also happen if, when you fold a building for storage, you fold on the glued corner.
+It can also happen if, when you fold up your buildings for storage, you fold it on the glued corner.
 It's better to leave the glued corner flat.